-The cause of death was never clearly established.
-The vets assured me that, as far as they were concerned, everything had gone to plan up to the time of death and that all appropriate procedures had been followed.
-It was suggested that the elephant was perhaps allergic to the anaesthetic or that there had been some other unexpected and unusual reaction to some of the materials used during the examination.
+The of death, cause however, was never clearly established.
+During their examination of the dead elephant the vets found no obvious problem.
+Thev assured me that everything had gone to plan up to the time of death and that all appropriate procedures had been followed.
+It was suggested that the elephant was perhaps allergic to the anaesthetic or that there had been some other unexpected reaction to some of the materials used during the